Despite its reputation for being somewhat boring, Brussels is littered with UNESCO World Heritage sites.

 Brave the chilly temperatures and visit during winter (December–March) to experience some of the best Christmas Markets in Europe.

 Located close to Antwerp, this Belgian town made the list for one reason – Tomorrowland festival.
-In case you weren’t aware, Tomorrowland is THE festival you need to add to your Euro-trip.
+In case you weren’t aware, Tomorrowland is THE festival you need to add to your European trip.

-Known as the largest electronic music festival in the world, every year top DJ’s pair with visual art producers to amaze your senses.
+Known as the largest electronic music festival in the world, this event pairs top DJs with visual art producers to amaze your senses.
 But you better be quick, tickets are notoriously hard to get your hands on, and often sell out the day they go live.

 Don't get tongue-tied – find out where to speak Dutch, French and German before you go.